UtsavMandal2022/CodeQuery/README.md

 # CodeQuery
 This webpage finds you a desired cp question from leetcode using provided keywords.
 The backend is in flask and python.
+Uses TF-IDF algorithm.

 Hosted link: https://codequery-cqzk.onrender.com/